 Owner ignored notices of elephant’s poor health

-NAVI MUMBAI: A day Our Planetary after an elephant died during a film shoot on Friday, an initial finding of a post-mortem has shown that it had been ailing due to multiple stones in the gall bladder and liver.
-Animals rights activists also claimed that several notices had been sent to the owner of the elephant since 2013 over the poor health condition of two jumbos in his care.
+NAVI MUMBAI: A day after an elephant died during a film shoot on Friday, an initial finding of a post-mortem has shown that it had been ailing due to multiple stones in the gall bladder and liver.
+Animal rights activists also claimed that several notices had been sent to the elephant’s owner since 2013 regarding the poor health of two jumbos in his care.

 Recommended By Colombia

 Activists expressed shock that the elephant was being made to work for a film shoot despite having such a serious ailment.
-“The preliminary findings of the post-mortem clearly indicate that Roopkali was seriously ill, but was still taken for a photo shoot,” said activist Pawan Sharma of Resqink Association for Wildlife Welfare.
-“We will ask the forest department to lodge a complaint against those responsible.”
+“The preliminary findings of the post-mortem indicate that Roopkali was seriously ill but was still taken for a photo shoot,” said activist Pawan Sharma of the Resqink Association for Wildlife Welfare.
+“We will ask the forest department to complain about those responsible.”

 READ MORE :